edgedb/edgedb/docs/guides/contributing/code.rst

       $ cd edgedb
       $ pip install -v -e ".[test]"

-   In addition to compiling EdgeDB and all dependencies, this will also install the ``edb`` and ``edgedb`` command line tools into the current Python virtual environment.
+   In addition to compiling Gel and all dependencies, this will also install the ``edb`` and ``edgedb`` command line tools into the current Python virtual environment.